 The contemporary relevance of the Maxim

-First, Religious texts of almost all religions are generally criticized as patriarchal in nature which looks narrowly at women.
-Benazir Bhutto in her book, “Daughter of the East” has shown that there was an absence of women while writing or interpreting the religious text.
+First, Religious texts of almost all religions are generally criticized as patriarchal in nature and look narrowly at women.
+Benazir Bhutto in her book, “Daughter of the East” has shown that there was an absence of women while writing or interpreting religious text.
 That’s why it appears patriarchal to us.
 It indicates that the personal experiences of male interpreters have a reflection in their interpretations.
 The absence of women in the political sphere due to the wall of separation has led to the overturning of a supreme court judgment in the Shah Bano case through the patriarchal legislative approach of the state.

 Second, the former managing director of IMF, Christine Lagarde, estimated in her study that equal participation of women in the workforce in India has the potential to increase India’s GDP by 27%.
 It indicates that if women face injustice at home, it would reflect not only the social and political but the economic sphere of the state as well.
 Prevention of women from domestic violence act 2005 brought by the government of India is an example of recognition of violence within four walls of the house.

 Third, Farmer’s suicide has been one of the serious questions of the time in Indian politics.
-NCRB data shows 42,480 farmers and daily wagers committed suicide in 2019.
+NCRB data shows that 42,480 farmers and daily wagers committed suicide in 2019.
 Political parties in India are using temporary relaxations like loan-wave-off, subsidies, and cash intensives to contain farmers’ suicide.
-The inclusion of women in agriculture, feminization of agriculture has the potential to absorb the shock during distress and prevent her husband from debt trap and Suicide.
+The inclusion of women in agriculture, and feminization of agriculture has the potential to absorb the shock during distress and prevent her husband from debt trap and Suicide.
 A study finds women who are good at management can also reduce input costs in the field and maximize profits followed by increasing the income of farmers.